suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 ####3
 What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]

-I chose to use Adaboost, that was the one that gave me the better result.
-I tried also DeciosionTree, NaiveBayes and  RandomForest.
-I had a good result with naive bayes, and trainig time lowest with it, but result with Adaboost were better in the end, and made me chose this one.
+I chose to use AdaBoost, that was the one that gave me the better result.
+I tried also Deciosion Tree, Naive Bayes and  RandomForest.
+I had a good result with naive Bayes, and low training time but result with AdaBoost were better in the end, and made me chose this one.

-Here a small resume of the best one that i tried:
+Here a small resume of the best one that I tried:

 Algorithm | Accuracy | Precision | Recall | F1
 ---|---|---|---|---